 - Maximum Lifetime Amount Per Student - None

 - Repayment Terms - None

 In considering colleges, it is important to understand whether the schools you are looking at award merit scholarships in addition to need-based aid.
 Pratt has a generous merit-based scholarship program.
-Three out of five freshmen at Pratt receive a merit scholarship ranging from $6,000 to $21,000 (architecture) or $19,000 (other programs) a year.
 Check our Net Price Calculator to estimate your merit and need-based aid.